-CoSpace Dance means human, both real & virtual robots come together with music, dressed in costume and moving in creative harmony in both real and cyber-worlds - Co-existent Space.
-The CoSpace Dance challenge offers enormous and diverse channels for the theme delivery including speech, gesture, music, dance, and combination of other performing arts.
+CoSpace Theatre involves interactions between human and both real & virtual robots dressed in costume to tell a story in a creative way in both real and virtual-worlds - Co-Existent Space.
+The focus of the performance is to deliver a story using CoSpace robots.
+A communication between real and virtual robots is required to perform a task in both real and virtual environments.
+The CoSpace Theatre offers enormous and diverse channels for the theme delivery including speech, gesture, music, dance, and combination of other performing arts.